 Getting Sick

 Many people believe that sleeping with wet hair can increase the risk of developing a cold.
-However, there is no scientific evidence that wet hair directly causes any type of illness, including the common cold.
+However, there is no scientific evidence that wet hair directly causes any type of illness.
+Similarly, it has been long thought that exposure to cold temperatures causes the common cold, but there is little evidence to support that theory.

 Common colds can occur around two to three times per year in most adults.
-Colds are caused by a viral infection of the respiratory system, as they travel within air droplets released by coughing or sneezing.
-It has been long thought that exposure to cold temperatures causes the common cold, but there is little evidence to support that theory.
+Colds are caused by viruses that infect the respiratory system, including the nose and sinuses.
+These viruses spread within air droplets released by coughing and sneezing, as well as on contaminated surfaces, which do tend to spread more frequently during the winter months.

 Tips for Sleeping with Wet Hair